fbpx

 What to pack for Tuscany in the summer

-Now that you understand the weather and the fashion sense of Tuscany, it’s time to have a look at what to wear in Tuscany in the summer.
-But before we get started, I want to say that the most common souvenir anyone gets from Tuscany is a couple of extra pounds.
+Now that you understand the weather and the fashion sense of Tuscany, it’s time to have a look at what to wear in the summer.

 Dresses